abichat/correlationtree_analysis/README.md

 ### Forest

-Each folder is named after a dataset and contains several files:
+Each subfolder is named after the studied dataset and contains several
+files:

-  - `anaylsis_dataset.R`: R script that performs the analysis,
+  - a script that performs the analysis (`analysis_dataset.R`),
-  - `dataset.biom`: biom-format file with the abundance if used,
-  - `phytree_dataset.nwk`: phylogeny or taxonomy in the newick format if used,
-  - `XXX.png`: figure.

-Each of these scripts:
+  - several `.png` figures corresponding to different visualizations and distances,
+  - saved intermediary results to avoid long recomputation (`.rds`),
+  - evetually biom (`.biom`) or newick (`.nwk`) files for input data such as abundnace tables or phylogeny.

+Each R script:

 1.  loads the data,
 2.  generates the forest of trees,
 3.  computes pairwise distances between trees (with BHV and RF),
-4.  performs PCoAs (one per ditance),
+4.  performs PCoAs (one per distance),
-5.  draws individual plots.
+5.  draws individual plots:

-Figures 3, S1 and S2 are drawn with these scripts.
+    1.  distance from each tree to the correlation tree,
+    2.  projection of the forest on the two first axis.

 ### Real Datasets

 This folder contains scripts to do differentialy abundance studies on datasets Chaillou, Chlamydiae and Zeller (genus and MSP level).

-Figures 6, 7, S5, S6, S7 and S8 are drawn with these scripts.
+As previously, it contains the R script, plots (`.png`), intermediary results (`.rds`) and envetually biological input data (`.biom` and `.nwk`).

+Each script compare correlation and taxonomy or phylogeny in term of detected species.
+It uses hierarchical FDR (from `structSSI`) for both Chaillou and Chlamydiae datasets, and z-scores smoothing (from `StructFDR`) for datasets from Zeller.

 ### Simulations

 This folder contains scripts that simulates datasets according to parametric and non parametric schemes.

-Figures 4, 5, S3 and S4 are drawn with these scripts.
+The parametric simulation mimics the scheme done in Xiao et al. (2018).
+It fits a negative-binomial Dirichlet-multinomial distibution on Wu dataset and generates new differentially abundance datasets.

+The non-parametric simulation uses a real dataset from Brito et al.
+(2016).
+It generates differentially abundant species by applying specified fold-change in half of the samples.

+For each set of parameters, at least 600 replication were done.
+As this is really time consumming, preprocessed data are saved in `.rds` files.

 ### Figures

 This folder contains scripts that draw every figure in the article.
 Each script takes its input in the corresponding folders of the repository.

-## Package versions used for the analysis
+## Reproducibility and packages

+Analysis ran under R version 3.6.1.

 | Package                | Version    |
 | :--------------------- | :--------- |